Flores island Indonesia

-The beautiful Flores Island gets its name from the Portuguese word for ‘flower’ and the island more than lives up to its name.
+The beautiful Flores Island in Indonesia gets its name from the Portuguese word for ‘flower’ and the island more than lives up to its name.

 Just an hour’s flight from the internationally-acclaimed Bali, Flores is an island still shrouded in relative obscurity.
 It’s a wonder why – this beautiful island is a truly fascinating destination with a wealth of sights to see and wonders to explore.
 Here you can swim in pristine lakes and waterfalls, dive at any of the 50 spectacular dive sites, explore mysterious caves, and go kayaking among craggy coasts and mangrove shores.

 As for beaches, you’ll be spoiled for choice.
 Flores is home to black, white, and even pink sand beaches.
 Tired of sand?
 There are blue pebble beaches here, too.